 Brown was recognized as the 2005 BIG EAST Volleyball Coach of the Year - the league's first five-time winner of the award - and named the top coach in the AVCA's Northeast Region while becoming a finalist for the AVCA's national award.

 She has helped Notre Dame to a variety of dominating performances, including a 230-33 (.875) record in regular season action against conference teams (27-0 vs. Midwestern Collegiate Conference, 203-37 vs. BIG EAST Conference).
 That includes a 117-12 (.907) record at home and, at one point, a 79-match winning streak against conference foes (regular season and postseason) that ranks as the fifth-longest conference winning streak in Division I volleyball history (AIAW or NCAA).
-The longest losing streak suffered by any single Irish squad in one season under Brown stands at four matches, which has happened only three over the past 21 seasons.
+The longest losing streak suffered by any single Irish squad in one season under Brown stands at four matches, which has happened only three times over the past 21 seasons.

 Brown has seen her Irish players gain All-America accolades on 18 occasions, with Brewster becoming the first Notre Dame player to be selected as an AVCA All-American (third team in 2004 and second team in 2005).
 In 2009, three of Brown's players were named All-Americans.
 Serinity Phillips was named a third team All-American while Christina Kaelin and Jamel Nicholas earned honorable mention accolades.
 A pair of sophomore standouts received honorable mention All-America honors in 2012 as Toni Alugbue and Jeni Houser brought home honors after impressive campaigns.